AndreaCicca/Presentation-development-of-reliable-safe-and-secure-software/lezioni/03 Lezione 3- System Theory.md

 The focus is on the system taken as a whole, not on the individual components (The whole is greater than the sum of its parts).
 We find Emergent properties that arise from complex interactions.

 System theory is based on a simple component: A process and a **controller** that obtain feedback from the process and use it to control the process.
-The controller ensure sagety contraint like power mist never be on when access door is open. [link](https://en.wikipedia.org/wiki/Systems_theory)
+The controller ensure safety constraint like power mist never be on when access door is open. [link](https://en.wikipedia.org/wiki/Systems_theory)

-Treating safery as a **control problem**, we don't prevent failures, we enforce safety constraints.
+Treating safety as a **control problem**, we don't prevent failures, we enforce safety constraints.

 ## Treating Safety as a Control Problem

-A controller contains a Control algoritm and a Process model.
+A controller contains a Control algorithm and a Process model.

-Control algoritm: A set of rules that determine the behavior of the controller.
+Control algorithm: A set of rules that determine the behavior of the controller.

 Controller -> Control Actions -> Controlled process Controlled process -> Feedback -> Controller

 Controllers use a process model to determine control actions.
-Controller control actions via controller process and (via actuators) and recive feedback from the Controlled Process (via sensors).
+Controller control actions via controller process and (via actuators) and receive feedback from the Controlled Process (via sensors).
 The controller can't be sure that the process model is correct, and the controller can't be sure that the sensors are working properly.

 Software/human related accidents often occur when the process model is incorrect

-We can have multiple levels of control module, for example in the Missile Release Mishap there waere 4 levels: Command Authority <-> Pilot <-> Software Controller <-> Aircraft.
+We can have multiple levels of control module, for example in the Missile Release Mishap there were 4 levels: Command Authority <-> Pilot <-> Software Controller <-> Aircraft.

 ### Example

-Mars Polar lander: Process model was wrong, the computer system belive that the lander had landed, but it wasn't true.
+Mars Polar lander: Process model was wrong, the computer system believe that the lander had landed, but it wasn't true.
 A problem in the feedback (the lander wasn't landed).

 # STAMP Approach

-STAMP: System-Theoretic Accident Model and Processes Indentify potentialy unsafe control actions -> Identify why they might be given -> If safe ones provided, then why not followed?
+STAMP: System-Theoretic Accident Model and Processes Identify potentially unsafe control actions -> Identify why they might be given -> If safe ones provided, then why not followed?

 A new, more powerful accident/loss causality model based on systems theory, not reliability theory, Defines accidents/losses as a dynamic control problem (vs. a failure problem).
 Applies to VERY complex systems.